Japanese cruiser Chōkai

 Chōkai (鳥海) was a Takao-class heavy cruiser, armed with ten 20 cm guns, four 12 cm guns, eight tubes for the Type 93 torpedo, and assorted anti-aircraft guns.
-Chōkai was designed with the Imperial Japanese Navy strategy of the great "Decisive Battle" in mind, and built in 1932 by Mitsubishi's shipyard in Nagasaki.
+Named for Mount Chōkai, Chōkai was designed with the Imperial Japanese Navy strategy of the great "Decisive Battle" in mind, and built in 1932 by Mitsubishi's shipyard in Nagasaki.

+Chōkai participated in numerous actions during the Pacific War including the Battle of Savo Island off Guadalcanal, in which she, along with other Japanese cruisers, sank the heavy cruisers USS Astoria, USS Vincennes and USS Quincy.
 She was sunk in the Battle off Samar in October 1944.
-Chōkai was named for Mount Chōkai.